 There is a widespread belief: organic or natural products are better.
 Often, this idea is nothing more than marketing that seeks to discredit some products (this is called chemophobia).
 Before you look at whether the ingredients are organic (or claim to be organic) it is better to focus on knowing if the products contain ingredients that are safe to use during pregnancy.
 Here I’ll leave a list with a lot of them so you can keep it handy and so you can easily find what beauty products you can use during pregnancy:

-Of course, there are a lot of products that you can use during pregnancy, if what you are looking for is to moisturize your skin in depth and give a good dose of antioxidants to keep it protected and healthy you can give a chance to The Ordinary Natural Moisturizing Factors, which you can get on DECIEM (recommended), on SkinStore and on FeelUnique.
+Of course, there are a lot of products that you can use during pregnancy, if what you are looking for is to moisturize your skin in depth and give a good dose of antioxidants to keep it protected and healthy you can give a chance to The Ordinary Natural Moisturizing Factors, which you can get on DECIEM (recommended) and on SkinStore.

 5. REMEMBER: YOU MUST TAKE CARE OF ALL YOUR SKIN.